 ARTS 431 Advanced Graphic Design An advanced-level Graphic Design course that synthesizes design thinking skills and formal design-making skills.
 Students explore how their skills can be applied to real world challenges and look at design beyond the creation of objects, understanding its potential impact on society.
 Open only to Studio Art majors with a concentration in Graphic Design.
 Prerequisite: ARTS 361 Typography and ARTS 366 Branding and Identity Design.
+ARTS 441 Advanced Photography An exploration into contemporary photographic practices.
+Photography today may incorporate a multitude of working methodologies that borrow from collage, montage, printmaking, and digital media; therefore, experimentation with differing media and hybrids in other areas may be explored.
+Students work towards creating a consistent and thematic portfolio.
+Students also research the works of contemporary artists to expand the depth and potency of their visual expression.
+Students must have access to their own DSLR cameras for use in this course.
+Note: Students cannot receive credit for both this course and COMM 330 Advanced Photography nor ARTS 323 Advanced Photography.
+Students who have successfully completed COMM 315 Intermediate Photography are eligible to take this advanced course.
+Prerequisites: ARTS 235 Intermediate Photography: Color, and two (2) additional courses from the Photography Concentration's ARTS electives group, or permission of the instructor.
 ARTS 456 Advanced Illustration An advanced study of illustration techniques and conceptual approaches.
 Students utilize research and media experimentation to expand the depth and potency of their personal visual voices.
 Projects allow students to develop work in a specific area of the illustration marketplace.
 Students define the framework for their senior portfolios.
 Prerequisite: ARTS 356 Illustration.